-The Kabini River borders Orange County Resort on two sides, offering some mighty nice views and some very glorious sunsets.
+The Kabini River borders Orange County Resort on two sides, offering some mighty lovely views and some very glorious sunsets.
 This river is part of the grand and glorious Nagarhole National Park, 643 square kilometres of rosewood and teak forests nestled in the foothills in Mysore and Kodagu.
 The river lends itself to outstanding boat safaris, or you can take a vehicle safari and nature walk.
 The Ayurvedic treatments here are world-class, and there’s a gorgeous infinity pool at the lake’s edge.
 For contemplation, there’s a reading lounge and lots of beautiful outdoor spaces, and there are two restaurants as well as private dining areas.

 The eco nature of this lodge means you won’t find air conditioning outside of the bedroom or heating in the pool or Jacuzzi, but if that doesn’t concern you, this is a fabulous and friendly place to get lost in the wild for a few days.